-TSZ is a collective impact partnership between 29 nonprofits, 16 public, private and charter schools, the Dallas Independent School District (Dallas ISD) and two universities.
+TSZ is a collective impact partnership between 29 nonprofits, 16 public, private and charter schools, the Dallas Independent School District (Dallas ISD) and SMU.
 It leverages the power of collaboration, scale and data-based decision making to target resources and programs to areas of greatest student need.
 Our initial focus is the Pinkston High School feeder pattern in West Dallas; however, TSZ is a scalable model for other communities.

 In partnership with The Budd Center, CORE facilitates a seven-year longitudinal study that began in 2014 with a cohort of 453 kindergarteners in The School Zone.
 Findings from the first-year assessment indicate that 50-80 percent of West Dallas students who attended public pre-K entered kindergarten with low or no academic risk factors in math and reading, yet by third grade, a majority of West Dallas students are behind academically.